2oops/booknotes/README.md

 If you like this note, give me your valuable `star`, I will insist on updating this notebook. what's more , if you want to be a contributor of this project, do not hesitate, join us now.

+For more information, please link to our official website <https://2oops.github.io/>

 #### Download

 https://github.com/2oops/booknotes.git